 Rachel Beck joined Liza Dawson Associates in 2020 after working at a boutique literary agency for 4 years.
 She has been in the publishing industry since 2009 and worked at Harlequin editing romance novels for nearly 6 years before transitioning her skills to the agent world in order to be an advocate and champion for authors.
-She lives in southern California with her husband, two young sons, and endlessly entertaining cat.
+She lives outside of Pittsburgh with her husband, two young sons, and endlessly entertaining cat.

 What she's looking for